-11.4 Possible actions in response to a concern or allegation against a pupil actions will be taken on a case-by-case basis, with the DSL taking a lead role and using their professional judgement, supported by other agencies.
+11.4 Possible actions in response to a concern or allegation against a pupil

+We will ensure that systems are put in place, promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously.
+Ultimately, any decisions or actions will be taken on a case-by-case basis, with the DSL taking a lead role and using their professional judgement, supported by other agencies.
 Reference may be made to the Farrer & Co guidance 'Addressing child-on-child abuse: a resource for schools and colleges'.